vineethsankre/React-Comments-section/README.md

 > ### _Things to Keep in Mind_
 >
 > - All components you implement should go in the `src/components` directory.
-> - Don't change the component folder names as those are the files being imported into the tests.
+> - Don't change the component folder names as those are the files being imported into the tests